maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The MSR is an implementation of service management concept which was given from the IALA G-1128 specification.
+The MSR is an implementation of service management concept which was given from the IALA G-1128 guideline.
 The main tasks of MSR are the registration of Technical Services by a service provider and the provision of a discovery mechanism for the registered services, so that any service consumer can identify available services and gain access.